-This guide outlines these coverage options in detail for Idaho residents.
-It also provides resources to help seniors in the state make the best decisions about their Medicare health care coverage.
+This guide details coverage options for Medicare in Idaho.
+It also lists several resources that may help seniors make informed decisions about Medicare coverage.

 Options for Medicare Coverage in Idaho